 4. Find the most ideal resonance structure.
-(Note: It is the one with the least formal charges that adds up to zero or to the molecule's overall charge.)
+(Note: It is the one with the least formal charges that

 5. Now we have to look at electronegativity for the "Correct" Lewis structure.

 The most electronegative atom usually has the negative formal charge, while the least electronegative atom usually has the positive formal charges.